Camera-Pan/Camera-Pan/Player Instructions.md

 ⊛: Saves the cropped clip

-▣: stop the previewing or recording.
+▣: Stop the previewing or recording.

 <h4>Example</h4>
 The following sections created this following clip: